-The final conformity rule requires MPOs in air quality nonattainment areas to conduct conformity determinations on their transportation plans and TIPs.
+The final conformity rule requires MPOs in air quality nonattainment and maintenance areas to conduct conformity determinations on their transportation plans and TIPs.
 The rule requires that conformity analyses adhere to a number of criteria:

-- The analysis process must use the most recent planning assumptions in force at the time of the conformity determination and employ the latest available and approved emissions model. - The transportation plan and TIP must provide for the timely implementation of TCMs from the applicable SIP. - A regional emissions analysis must be conducted for significant air quality milestone years and the RTP horizon year. - VOCs and NOx emissions from each analysis year must be less than the MVEB established in the applicable SIP. - Emissions from each analysis year must be less than 1990 baseline emission levels.
+- The analysis process must use the most recent planning assumptions in force at the time of the conformity determination and employ the latest available and approved emissions model. - The transportation plan and TIP must provide for the timely implementation of TCMs from the applicable SIP. - A regional emissions analysis must be conducted for significant air quality milestone years and the RTP horizon year. - VOCs and NOx emissions from each analysis year must be less than or equal to the MVEB established in the applicable SIP. - Interagency consultation, as well as a public involvement process, must be conducted during the analysis (found in Sections 7 and 8, respectively)